datacarpentry/r-raster-vector-geospatial/episodes/06-vector-open-shapefile-in-r.md

 # Plot a Shapefile
-Next, let's visualize the data in our `R` `spatialpolygonsdataframe` object using `plot()`.
+Next, let's visualize the data in our `sf` object using `plot()`.